 Description of the change (3-5 sentences)

-From 2020 to 2021, the audiences were actively and the number of audiences increased from 4.3 million views to 6.5 million views for the Indonesian feminist media "Magdalene"
+From 2020 to 2021, the audiences were actively engaging, and the number of audiences increased from 4.3 million views to 6.5 million views for the Indonesian feminist media "Magdalene"

 Why this is significant (5-8 sentences)

-The growth in of audiences and their engagement happened as a result of behavioural change in the editorial room.
-This is significant since it a new way of working and a new way of engaging the audiences, the change thus both a quantitative growth in audiences but more important a change in the qualitative engagement of audiences.
+The growth in the number of audiences and their engagement happened as a result of behavioural change in the editorial room.
+This is significant since it constitutes a new way of working and a new way of engaging the audiences, the change thus both constitutes a quantitative growth in audiences but more important a change in the qualitative engagement of audiences.

 How did the project contribute (5-8 sentences)

 The increase happened as a result of behaviour change in the editorial room, using the data journalism and constructive journalism combined approach (following IMS support).
-The idea to combine data journalism with constructive journalism by IMS has paved the way for a new approach that not only underscores fact-driven content, but also provides a means of taking up polarising issues and approaching the issue from a approach, engaging all stakeholders before and after the content is produced.
+The idea to combine data journalism with constructive journalism by IMS has paved the way for a new approach that not only underscores fact-driven content, but also provides a means of taking up polarising issues and approaching the issue from a solution-oriented approach, engaging all stakeholders before and after the content is produced.
 The training involved engaging not just the editor but the entire newsroom, including social media team that all worked on the same content piece using the new approaches.